-3.4 Pedestrian Transportation System ADA Assessment for the City of Cape Girardeau, the City of Jackson, and Cape Girardeau County, Missouri
+3.5 Pedestrian Transportation System ADA Assessment for the City of Cape Girardeau, the City of Jackson, and Cape Girardeau County, Missouri

-3.4.1 Lead Agency: SEMPO via consulting contract (TBD)
+3.5.1 Lead Agency: SEMPO via consulting contract (TBD)

 The Americans with Disabilities Act (ADA) of 1990 established requirements for making public services and facilities accessible to those with disabilities.
 Under ADA, public entities are required to perform a self-evaluation of their current services and facilities and, for public entities with 50 or more employees, develop a transition plan for achieving compliance.
-The City of Cape

-Girardeau, the City of Jackson, and Cape Girardeau County, Missouri are located within SEMPO's MPA, and each of them is required to perform an ADA self-evaluation and develop an ADA transition plan.
+The City of Cape Girardeau, the City of Jackson, and Cape Girardeau County, Missouri are located within SEMPO's MPA, and each of them is required to perform an ADA self-evaluation and develop an ADA transition plan.
 Currently, none of these public entities have an ADA transition plan.
 SEMPO wishes to help these entities work toward developing their transition plans by hiring a consultant to conduct an ADA assessment of the pedestrian transportation system.
 The results of the completed assessment will be provided to the Cities and the County for their use in developing their respective ADA transition plans.
 The results will also be used by SEMPO to update its Regional Bicycle and Pedestrian Plan in the future.
-While it is anticipated that this activity will be completed in FY 2020, it may extend into FY 2021.
+This activity was initiated in FY 2020, and is scheduled to be complete in FY 2021.